SiaFoundation/siad/doc/api/index.html.md

 ### Path Parameters
 ### REQUIRED
+**siapath** | string
+Location where the file will reside in the renter on the network.
+The path must be non-empty, may not include any path traversal strings ("./", "../"), and may not begin with a forward-slash character.

+### Query String Parameters
+### REQUIRED
 **name** | string
 Location where the linkfile will reside in the renter's filesystem.
 The path must be non-empty, may not include any path traversal strings ("./", "../"), and may not begin with a forward-slash character.

-### Query String Parameters
 ### OPTIONAL
+**force** | bool
+If there is already a file that exists at the provided siapath, setting this flag will cause the new file to overwrite/delete the existing file.
+If this flag is not set, an error will be returned preventing the user from destroying existing data.

 **mode** | uint32
 The file mode / permissions of the file.
 Users who download this file will be presented a file with this mode.
 If no mode is set, the Sia default of 0644 will be used.

-**force** | bool
+**redundancy** | uint8
-If there is already a file that exists at the provided siapath, setting this flag will cause the new file to overwrite/delete the existing file.
-If this flag is not set, an error will be returned preventing the user from destroying existing data.
+The redundancy to use when uploading the linkfile.
+Linkfiles are always uploaded using a 1-of-N erasure coding scheme, so the redundancy needs to be set quite a bit higher than for typical files to achieve the same level of reliability.

 ### JSON Response
 > JSON Response Example